 Every situation is unique.
 There are general answers – they are not a replacement for a true, individualized consultation with a lawyer.
-To have your specific questions answered, please schedule a consultation.
+To have your specific questions answered, please schedule your FREE no-obligation consultation meeting with one of our Senior Lawyers by clicking here.

 Wills bought from a newsagent, post office or the various online offerings do not take into account your particular situation.
 And everyone has a unique situation.